Chanakan060703/maebanjumpen/README.md

 # Install Flutter dependencies
 flutter pub get

-# Run the app on emulator or device
+# Run the app on an emulator or real device
 flutter run
 📱 How It Works

-Sign Up / Log In → Users create an account and log in securely.
+1️⃣ Sign Up / Log In → Create an account & log in securely.

-Browse Services → Search for housekeepers by location, rating, or availability.
+2️⃣ Browse Services → Search housekeepers by location, rating, and availability.

-Book a Service → Select preferred date and time, then send a request.
+3️⃣ Book a Service → Select a date & time, then send a request.

-Track Status → View pending, confirmed, or completed services in real-time.
+4️⃣ Track Status → Monitor your bookings (Pending → Confirmed → Completed).

 📂 Project Structure
+bash
+คัดลอกโค้ด
 maebanjumpen/
 ├── lib/                 # Flutter app source code
 ├── android/             # Android-specific files